HSV-AI/presentations/2025/250402-Video-Generation.md

 Model is still not using GPU.

 Gave up again and now trying to step up to a later RTX 4090 and CUDA version.
 Still couldn't get that to work by default.
 Was able to use a custom template for Wan1.3B to get a gradio up and running.

 Now trying a different template for ComfyUI.

 ComfyUI never got going.
 Looks like something to check out later though.

 Retried using a standard pytorch 2.4 install and got further.
 Ran out of memory loading the model though, stepping up to an A6000.
 Still couldn't get there from here.

 Bailed back out and started working with https://www.runpod.io/console/explore/758dsjwiqz

+ComfyUI is a bit more complex than I would like at this point.
+Also for some reason, you have to wait a long time (5 minutes) for it to load.

+### Wan2GP

+Found this project, that appears to use a quantized version of Wan2.1 with gradio - https://github.com/deepbeepmeep/Wan2GP

+This actually worked, but the gradio piece does not show the file correctly after it is generated.
+Had to transfer the file out of the runpod instance to view.